 As writer and editor, Elena assisted Daniel Barenboim with his book Everything is Connected (Verso, 2008).
 Her own book An Orchestra Beyond Borders: Voices of the West-Eastern Divan Orchestra was based on her experiences as member and mentor of the Arab-Israeli youth orchestra.

 For some years she wanted to write a novel, and her ambition was to complete it before the end of this decade.

-She came to The Novelry in 2019, began The Ninety Day Novel Course, one of our creative writing courses, with us in February and finished her novel in May.
+She came to The Novelry in 2019, began writing a novel on one of our creative writing courses, with us in February and finished her novel in May.
 She is now in the 'holding pen' (apologies for the pun) into which I put my writers between first and second draft; a month away from the novel to gain perspective.

 She had kindly given me permission to quote her experience of writing with The Novelry, becoming a writer and how that fits with her work as a musician.